hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 # Outline

 This turned into quite a long article.
 I first address some [general considarations](#general) and background.
 Then, I take a look at the isuses around [identity and security](#id), before tackling the main issue of [data](#data), going into detail regarding issues of data movement as well as data management.
-Finally, I put forward a plan to [implement](#implementatation) full demo which can be taken to production, including the necessary agreements and technology which the ROC can provide.
+I then put forward a plan to [implement](#implementatation) full demo which can be taken to production, including the necessary agreements and technology which the ROC can provide.
+Finally some [next steps](#next) and a summary.

 # General considerations and requirements {#general}